Operation Shenandoah II: First Battle of Loc Ninh

-At 01:00 on 29 October the 9th Division attacked Lộc Ninh starting with a barrage of 122-mm. rockets and 82-mm. and 120-mm. mortar rounds against the Special Forces camp and the South Vietnamese district headquarters.
+At 01:00 on 29 October the 9th Division attacked Lộc Ninh.
+The attack opened with a barrage of 122-mm rockets and 82-mm and 120-mm mortar rounds against the Special Forces camp and the South Vietnamese district headquarters.
 The defenders responded with their own mortar fire and called for support.
-At 02:00 VC sappers attacked the district headquarters detonating satchel charges on the northern perimeter wire clearing the way for 2 battalions of the 273d Regiment.
+At 02:00 VC sappers attacked the district headquarters, detonating satchel charges on the northern perimeter wire clearing the way for 2 battalions of the 273d Regiment.
 The defenders withdrew into the south of the compound.
 A pair of U.S. UH–1B helicopter gunships arrived on the scene and began attacking the VC and were soon joined by an AC–47 Spooky gunship which poured fire on VC reserve forces in the nearby treeline.
-Despite this air support, the situation in the compound remained desperate and the district chief called for a Proximity fuse artillery barrage on his own position which caused devastating losses to the exposed VC.
-At 04:00 the VC withdrew pursued by air and artillery strikes.
-At dawn, the ARVN found that some VC had stayed behind in bunkers in the compound and after reinforcements arrived they proceeded to methodically clear out the VC using M72 LAW rockets.
+Despite the air support, the situation in the compound remained desperate and the district chief called for a Proximity fuse artillery barrage on his own position which caused devastating losses to the exposed VC.
+At 04:00 the VC withdrew while under fire by air and artillery strikes.
+At dawn the ARVN found that some VC had stayed behind in bunkers in the compound and after reinforcements arrived they proceeded to methodically clear out the VC using M72 LAW rockets.
 135 VC had been killed in the attacks on Lộc Ninh while the ARVN lost 8 killed and 33 wounded.

-On the morning of 29 October, two companies from the 2/28th Infantry and a battery of 105-mm. howitzers were flown into Lộc Ninh to set up a firebase at the southwest corner of the airstrip.
+On the morning of 29 October, two companies from the 2/28th Infantry and a battery of 105-mm howitzers were flown into Lộc Ninh to set up a firebase at the southwest corner of the airstrip.
 By 09:50 the battery was operational and conducting preparatory fire for the landing of the 1/18th Infantry 3.5 km to the northwest.
 The battalion landed unopposed and established a defensive perimeter to establish a firebase.
 At 12:00, a CIDG company radioed that it had engaged a PAVN platoon 1 km north of the landing zone and Company C 2/28th Infantry was sent to support the CIDG company, hitting the PAVN from behind, killing 9 and scattering the rest.
 Two more PAVN platoons then counterattacked Company C and Company D was sent in a flanking attack forcing the PAVN to withdraw.
-5 PAVN had been killed and documents on them indicated that they were from the PAVN 165th Regiment.
+5 PAVN had been killed and captured documents indicated they were from the PAVN 165th Regiment.